 When I first started making attempts at flight itself I was still a very young boy.
 When I moved from hand throwing small balsa wood models to actually flying, with no adult supervision and on my own initiative I began using bed sheets made into parachutes or tied to my wrists and ankles behind my back a la the glider chute of Captain Midnight.
 My very, very first serious attempt to build an airplane-like craft that would actually carry me in flight over any distance however, was based on the glider I saw in the 1947 movie Tarzan and the Huntress.

 One day before Easter, Saturday April 5, 1947, the Johnny Weissmuller movie Tarzan and the Huntress was released, a movie that, although inconsequential in the lives of almost everybody else in the world, played a huge role in my life.
-I had been on an extended exploration trip into the desert southwest with my Uncle with an ending that didn't coincide with me seeing the movie on opening weekend.
-However, because I was such an ardent fan of the Weissmuller Tarzan series, it wasn't very many days before I caught up with it --- and then over and over.
+I had been on an extended exploration trip into the desert southwest with my Uncle, the two of us not returning until several days after the opening weekend.
+However, because I was such an ardent fan of the Weissmuller Tarzan series, it wasn't very long before I caught up with it --- and then over and over.
 Most of the movie, typical of the Tarzan movies of the day, was pure corn.
 What impacted me so deeply though, was when Tarzan's son Boy builds a glider-type plane out of cloth and sticks that could not only fly but carry him in flight at the same time.
 Before Boy had a chance to test it, Tarzan's chimp Cheetah, apparently seeing the glider's potential, steals it and hanging on for dear life, jumps off some rocks covering quite some distance before eventually crashing into the trees and falling to the ground.

 After seeing that scene I HAD to build and fly my own glider.
 Under my uncle's guidence and a seemingly unlimited supply of money provided through the graciousness of my Stepmother, I researched and studied everything I could find on manned flight, starting with Leonardo Da Vinci and His Flying Machines.
 Then, gathering all the info we put about building our own machine by combining our 1948 ideas with Leonardo's fifteenth century ideas and the 1895 ideas of some four-hundred years later of Otto Lilienthal.